System-Verification-Lab/mtbdd-benchmarks/README.md

 NOTE: In the Docker image all required dependencies are preinstalled.
 When not using this repository from the Docker image, dependency installation instructions can be found in [`dependencies.md`](dependencies.md).

-In the following, `#` indicates commands run in the the Docker container, and `$` indicates commands run in the host shell.
+* In the following, `#` indicates commands run in the the Docker container, and `$` indicates commands run in the host shell.
+* Depending on the system, `docker` might need to be run as `sudo docker` in the commands below.

 Create a new Docker container from the given Docker image.
 The last command should show the new container with the name "qf25-artifact".
 ```